 Configure context actions

-Use the search box in the Settings/Preferences dialog to find specific context action.
+Use the search field in the Settings/Preferences dialog to find specific context action.

 Alternatively, open thepage and look for the context actions that you want to disable.